goodmami/pe/docs/specification.md

-  !q      # Not       Niladic   Fail if q matches; consume no input; return no value name:q  # Bind      Niladic   Match q and bind its value to 'name' :q      # Bind      Niladic   Match q and discard its value ~q      # Raw       Monadic   Match q and return the matched substring of the input =q      # Evaluate  Monadic   Match q and render a single value (see note)
+  !q      # Not       Niladic   Fail if q matches; consume no input; return no value name:q  # Bind      Niladic   Match q and bind its value to 'name' :q      # Bind      Niladic   Match q and discard its value

 ### Sequences (s)
   v       #           Deferred  evaluated term v